-You want to lay the carcass on one side, this is going to give it some stability when your cutting though.
+- You want to lay the carcass on one side, this is going to give it some stability when you cut through.

-Nice WORK you just broke down a whole chicken!
+Nice WORK you just cut up a whole chicken!

 Make stock from the carcass

-Tip: If you don’t have the time to make a stock when your breaking down the bird just put the carcass in a freezer bag and freeze it.
+Tip: If you don’t have the time to make stock when you break down the bird just put the carcass in a freezer bag and freeze it.
 Pull it out the next time and add it to the broth that your making.

 Not buying processed chicken

 When you buy a chicken that is all processed into pieces you are exposing the meat to all kinds of bacteria.
-Skipping that step I feel will give you a lot fresher meat.
+Skipping that step I feel will give you much fresher meat.